EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

     Your JupyterLab container will be password-protected.
 The password is auto-generated.
 The 'Connect to JupyterLab' button is configured to log you into the container using this password automatically.

+!!!
+Note

+   Your job will run for a maximum of 6 hours.

 ---

 ## Troubleshooting: Proxy Error